 Closing the gap: A parent’s testimony

 My son Preneil was diagnosed with dyslexia in June 2010.
 He was in Grade 7!
 We were both quite unsettled and not sure of the way forward.
-Not only did he have to attend a school program to help learners struggling with reading but he also had to work with me every night completing exercises in eye movement and word recognition.
-The issue that troubled Preneil the most was that he was labeled by fellow students as a “remedial” child.
-Preneil’s confidence was always quite fragile given his small stature and quiet, introspective nature but this diagnosis dragged him back even further.
+Not only did he have to attend a school program to help learners struggling with reading, but he also had to work with me every night, completing exercises in eye movement and word recognition.
+The issue that troubled Preneil the most was being labeled a “remedial” child by fellow students.
+Preneil’s confidence was always quite fragile, given his small stature and quiet, introspective nature, but this diagnosis dragged him back even further.

-To find out when he was 13 (Grade 7) filled me from feelings of anger and annoyance to sadness and despair.
-I had not been able to give Preneil the support he needed and I could only imagine the frustration he experienced from one class to the next.
-The program he attended in school didn’t show any improvement in his reading.
+To find out when he was 13 (Grade 7) filled me with feelings of anger and annoyance to sadness and despair.
+I had not been able to give Preneil the support he needed, and I could only imagine the frustration he experienced from one class to the next.
+The program he attended at school didn’t improve his reading.

-As is common with 21st century moms I spent many hours on Google researching possible solutions.
-I came across Edublox and found out that there was a center in our area.
-But it was only after a glowing reference from a previous participant of Edublox that I registered Preneil into the program.
-The facilitator at Edublox, Susan, confidently told me to give her 18 months to turn Preneil around.
+As is common among 21st-century moms, I spent many hours researching possible solutions on Google.
+I came across Edublox and learned there was a center in our area.
+But it was only after a glowing recommendation from a previous Edublox participant that I registered Preneil in the program.
+The facilitator at Edublox, Sue, confidently told me to give her 18 months to turn Preneil around.

 Preneil has been in the program for 22 months, attending one lesson per week.
 His English has jumped from 42% to 58%; he is writing compositions that bring tears to my eyes.
-His imagination and vocabulary is astounding even though his spelling needs a little more work.
+His imagination and vocabulary are astounding, even though his spelling needs a little more work.

 Preneil was reassessed for dyslexia in April 2013.
-The report indicated that only a few symptoms of dyslexia could be picked up.
-Preneil has managed to overcome this difficulty which we can only ascribe to his participation in the Edublox program.
+The report indicated that only a few dyslexia symptoms could be identified.
+Preneil has managed to overcome this difficulty, which we can only ascribe to his participation in the Edublox program.

 Devigi Pillay